 The re-use of vacant or derelict land is a welcome policy in principle where it is intended to complement an approach to planning decision making that safeguards remote wild places and 'greenfield' sites from new built development.
 However, it would be helpful if Policy 30c could make clear it applies to land anywhere in Scotland (thereby covering remote rural Scotland as well as urban Scotland).
 The draft policy 30c states 'Proposals on greenfield sites should not be supported unless the site has been allocated for development or the proposal is explicitly supported by policies in the development plan, and there are no suitable brownfield alternatives.'
 Greenfield is often associated with undeveloped areas of land around towns and cities.
-However, more broadly, it should be a term used to describe any undeveloped areas of land, including wilder remote wild places of Scotland, which by definition lack any manmade infrastructure or manmade development.
+However, more broadly, it can describe any undeveloped areas of land, including wilder remote wild places of Scotland, which by definition lack any man made infrastructure or man made development.

 We would support the wider definition of 'greenfield'.
 A wider definition of 'greenfield' is more likely to achieve the planning outcome for improved biodiversity.
 Some brownfield sites are havens for biodiversity and site specific surveys should always be required before development.
 However, across Scotland, the remote rural greenfield sites are the sites to protect for landscape scale recovery.
-In the wider sense, greenfield sites include Scotland's Wild Land Areas, wild coastal areas, open moorland, native and regenerating woodlands.
-These landscapes support habitats such as bogs and peatland, Atlantic woodland, riparian woodland, machair, ponds and wetlands.
-Connecting these habitats through regional landscape scale restoration partnerships such as the Cairngorms Connect vision and the emerging Perthshire Nature Connections Partnership are essential for improving biodiversity.
+In the wider sense, greenfield sites include Scotland's Wild Land Areas, wild coastal areas, open moorland, river courses and catchments.
+These landscapes support habitats such as bogs and peatland.
+Scotland's rainforest, ancient woodlands. riparian woodland, machair, ponds and wetlands.
+Protecting these areas protects the potential to subsequently plan and connect these habitats through regional landscape scale restoration projects and partnerships such as the Cairngorms Connect vision and the emerging Perthshire Nature Connections Partnership which are essential for realising improved biodiversity.
 These ecological connections will be restricted if built development fragments the land.
 In light of this we would support a clear NPF4 policy that makes greenfield development for any type of development, a last resort option.

-Policy 31: Rural places :
+Policy 31: Rural places